-Real Time Digital Signal Processing.
-Prerequisite(s): 4763 or equivalent.
+ECEN 4773\ Real Time Digital Signal Processing.
+Prerequisite(s): 4763 or equivalent; degree program requires admission to Professional School prior to enrollment.
 DSP Processor architectures and programming.
 A/D, D/A, polled and interrupt-driven I/O. Realtime implementation of FIR/IIR filters, the FFT, and other DSP algorithms on special purpose DSP hardware from Motorola, Texas Instruments and others.
 Link between DSP theory and practical implementation.

-Design of Optical Systems.
+ECEN 4823\ Design of Optical Systems.
 Lab 2.
-Prerequisite(s): PHYS 2114.
+Prerequisite(s): PHYS 2114; degree program requires admission to Professional School prior to enrollment.
 Introduction to optics through the design, construction, and characterization of optical systems.
 Emphasis on geometrical optics and spectroscopy.

-Design of Lasers and Systems.
+ECEN 4843\ Design of Lasers and Systems.
 Lab 2.
-Prerequisite(s): 3613.
+Prerequisite(s): 3613; degree program requires admission to Professional School prior to enrollment.
 Introduction of the design of lasers and optical systems based on lasers including the design, construction, and characterization of lasers.
 Gaussian beams and optics, laser gain materials, laser cavities, advanced topics.

-Thesis or Report.
+ECEN 5000\ Thesis or Report.
 1-6 credits, max 6.
 Prerequisite(s): Approval of major professor.
 A student studying for the master's degree will enroll in this course for a maximum of six credit hours.

-Professional Practice.
+ECEN 5030\ Professional Practice.
 1-8 credits, max 8.
 Experience in application of electrical engineering principles to typical problems encountered in industry and government engineering design and development projects.
 Solutions to the problems require participation by the student in the role of junior engineer or engineer-intern.
 Problem solutions involve economics and ecological considerations as well as technology and must be adequately documented.

-Special Topics.
+ECEN 5060\ Special Topics.
 1-6 credits, max 30.
 Prerequisite(s): Consent of instructor.
 Engineering topics not normally included in existing courses.
 Repeat credit may be earned with different course subtitles assigned.

-Directed Studies.
+ECEN 5070\ Directed Studies.
 1-6 credits, max 6.
 Prerequisite(s): Consent of instructor.
 Investigation outside of the classroom of topics not normally covered in lecture courses.

-Power System Analysis by Computer Methods.
-Quasi-static control of power systems and analysis of power systems under abnormal operating conditions.
+ECEN 5113\ Power Systems Analysis by Computer Methods.
+Quasistatic control of power systems and analysis of power systems under abnormal operating conditions.
 Transient stability studies.
 Models formulated and solutions outlined for implementation on the computer.

-Engineering Systems Reliability Evaluation.
+ECEN 5123\ Engineering Systems Reliability Evaluation.
 Techniques and concepts needed for evaluating the long-term and short-term reliability of a system.
 Topics include static and spinning generation capacity; transmission, composite, interconnected, and dc system reliability evaluations; and power system security.
 Applications to systems other than power systems included.
 For students with little or no background in probability or statistics.

-Direct Energy Conversion.
+ECEN 5153\ Direct Energy Conversion.
 Energy conversion techniques and applications; thermo-electrics, thermionics, fuel cells, MHD and other processes involving electrical, mechanical and thermal energies.
-State-of-the-art developments in direct energy conversion using selected papers from journals and other publications.
+State-ofthe-art developments in direct energy conversion using selected papers from journals and other publications.
 Gives the student a proper perspective of the possibilities and problems associated with satisfying future energy requirements.

-Power Economics and Regulation.
+ECEN 5193\ Power Economics and Regulation.
 Prerequisite(s): Vector calculus, familiarity with complex numbers.
-Natural monopoly, regulated monopolities.
+Natural monopoly, regulated mono-polities.
 Power pricing.
 Deregulation and the Energy Policy Act of 1992.
 Bulk power markets, transmission access and wheeling.
 Economic dispatch and system operations.
 Security and reliability.
 Environmental externalities and Clean Air Act compliance.
 Procurement of new capacity and integrated resource planning.
 Co-generators and independent power producers.

-Digital Systems Testing.
+ECEN 5223\ Digital Systems Testing.
 Prerequisite(s): 3233.
 Testing of combinational and sequential circuits.
 Test generation techniques.
 Design of reliable and testable circuits and systems.
 Testing for LSI and VLSI.